 For example, let’s consider a data model for an educational system.
 In this case, you might have classes like student, teacher, course, and department.
 Students then could have attributes such as ID, name, major, and a list of enrolled courses.
 And courses could have attributes like course ID, title, department, and a list of enrolled students, etc.

-Get the most of your data with us
+Get the most out of your data with us

 #6 Hierarchical Database Model